Phantom Power

 Unplug vacuums, power tools and other appliances from chargers once they have finished charging.

-How to save using power bars with timers
+Use power bars with timers to save more

 Plug office devices into a power bar with a timer to shut off while you are at work or asleep.